nesterione/nesterione.github.io/cv.md

 **Responsibilities:**

-- Design algorithms, ETL-pipelines, define a model deployment strategy and integration with product.
+- Design algorithms, ETL pipelines, define a model deployment strategy and integration with product.
 - Presentations results to the business, requirements clarification, generation technical requirements
 - Organization of multi-level validation of models
 - Data Analytics and Exploratory Data Analysis